-Logging CPE activities means recording them on your online Step 2: Activity Log.
+Logging CPE activities means recording them on your online Activity Log.
 You have two chances to submit your CPE activities to CDR for review:

-- 1. When RDNs or RDs have logged between 30 and 74 CPEUs, or NDTRs or DTRs have logged between 30 and 49 CPEUs, CDR will provide the opportunity for a one-time, midpoint review of your Step 2: Activity Log.
+- 1. When RDs have logged between 30 and 74 CPEUs, or DTRs have logged between 30 and 49 CPEUs, CDR will provide the opportunity for a one-time, midpoint review of your Activity Log.
 You will be able to see which activities were accepted and, if any, which were denied.
 Once logged CPE activities have been approved, they cannot be edited or deleted.
-In addition, the midpoint review cannot be requested during the last 6 months of a recertification cycle (no later than December 1 of the last year of the recertification cycle). - Once RDNs or RDs have logged 75 or more CPEUs, or NDTRS or DTRs have logged 50 or more CPEUs, it is time to submit them to CDR for final review.
+In addition, the midpoint review cannot be requested during the last 6 months of a recertification cycle (no later than December 1 of the last year of the recertification cycle). - 2.
+Once RDs have logged 75 or more CPEUs, or DTRs have logged 50 or more CPEUs, it is time to submit them to CDR for final review.

-Your Step 2: Activity Log may be submitted as soon as you complete your recertification requirements.
+Your Activity Log may be submitted as soon as you complete your recertification requirements.
 Remember that you must log at least one CPE activity that relates to Ethics and Professionalism.

-All CPE activities must be completed by May 31 of the fifth year of the recertification cycle, and your Step 2: Activity Log must be submitted to CDR by June 30 of the fifth year.
-A Certification Statement will appear when you submit your Step 2: Activity Log to CDR for final review.
-You will then answer a series of questions about your Activity Log and click "Submit" to officially submit your Step 2: Activity Log to CDR for review.
+All CPE activities must be completed by May 31 of the fifth year of the recertification cycle, and your Activity Log must be submitted to CDR by no later than June 30 of the fifth year.

+A Certification Statement will appear when you submit your Activity Log to CDR for final review.
+You will then answer a series of questions about your Activity Log and click "Submit" to officially submit your Activity Log to CDR for review.

-You will receive notification from CDR within 6-8 weeks of receipt of your Step 2: Activity Log.
+You will receive notification from CDR within 6-8 weeks of receipt of your Activity Log.
 Retain required supporting documentation for your CPE activities for at least 2 years beyond the end of your recertification cycle.
 Do not mail the CPE documentation to CDR unless you are officially notified of an audit.